zzz0527/SPC-UQ/Image_Classification/README.md

   **Note:** All datasets should be placed in the [data](data) `data/` directory.

+## Trained Models
+We provide several trained models to facilitate **reproducibility** of our experiments.
+Please download the models from the links below (to be provided) and place them **directly under this directory**:

+Once downloaded, you can directly run the provided evaluation scripts without additional training.

 ## Training

 In order to train a model, use the [train.py](train.py) script.